 Hard Wiring Your Home For Internet

 Central Point and Rooms

-This end point is also where your Ethernet switch will live and patch panel (optional).
+This endpoint is also where your Ethernet switch will live and patch panel (optional).
 You will also need power in this area to plug in your switch.
 Your cable/internet modem or router does not have to be next to your switch.
-It will make it easier to plug in, but you can always run an Ethernet cable from the modem or router to the switch from a different room.
-Just snake an additional CAT 6 cable to the room in which your cable modem and router live.
+It will make it easier to plugin, but you can always run an Ethernet cable from the modem or router to the switch from a different room.
+You may not be able to move the modem/router, depending on where your ISP placed it.
+Just snake an additional CAT 6 cable to the room in which your cable modem/router lives and up-link to the new switch location.
+You can also use the existing router from your internet service provider.
+It must have a built-in switch.
+Just look at the back, if you see a series of 4 or 5 Ethernet ports, then you can use those.
+If you need more ports just slave or up-link a new switch-off of the router.
+You will have to move the router to the new location.
 If you plan on using Gigabit Ethernet just remember it is limited to 300 feet (100 meters) over copper wiring.

 Existing Gang Boxes and Cabling